-The vulva consists of the labia majora (two large, fleshy lips), the labia minora (small lips that lie inside the labia majora), the prepuce (a fold of skin over the clitoris), the clitoris, the vestibule (the vaginal opening), and the perineum (the area between the vagina and the anus) and the anus.
+The vulva is the outer portion of the female genital organs.
+It consists of the labia majora (two large, fleshy lips), the labia minora (small lips that lie inside the labia majora), the prepuce (a fold of skin over the clitoris), the clitoris, the vestibule (the vaginal opening), and the perineum (the area between the vagina and the anus).
 You can find out more about this by looking at the patient leaflet on the "Normal Vulva".